ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/ubuntu-openlitespeed.md

 In this step, you will connect to your server.

 OpenLiteSpeed should have started automatically after it was installed.
-You can verify if it started with the <code>systemctl status</code> command:
+You can verify if it started with the <code><b>systemctl status</b></code> command:

 ```
 sudo systemctl status lsws